lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 for very low bandwidth networks.
 These techniques are especially tailored for LPWAN (Low Power Wide Area Network) networks.

-The Static Context Header Compression (SCHC) offers a great level of flexibility when  processing the header fields and must be used for these kind of networks.
-A common context stored in a LPWAN device and in the  network is used.
-This context keeps information that will not be transmitted in the constrained network.
+The Static Context Header Compression (SCHC) offers a great level of flexibility when processing the header fields.
+SCHC compression is based on a common static context stored in a LPWAN device and in the network.
+Static context means that information stored does not change during the packet transmission.
+The context describes the field values and keeps information that will not be transmitted through the constrained network.

-Static context means that information stored in the context, which describes field values, does not change during packet transmission.
-This avoids complex resynchronization mechanisms, which are incompatible with LPWAN characteristics.
+SCHC must be used for LPWAN networks because it avoids complex resynchronization mechanisms, which are incompatible with LPWAN characteristics.
 In most cases, IPv6/UDP headers are reduced to a small identifier called Rule ID.
 But sometimes, a packet will not be compressed enough by SCHC to fit in one L2 PDU, and the SCHC fragmentation protocol will be used.